clcriswell/certificate-app/README.md

 # Certificate Generator (Streamlit + GPT-4o)

 This version uses `pdfminer.six` for stable PDF text extraction on Streamlit Cloud.
+You can also upload text, Word, Excel, CSV, and image files.
+Images are processed using OCR via Tesseract (make sure the `tesseract` binary is installed).

 ## 🚀 How to Deploy